pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 To begin working with programs it's important to understand statements versus expressions.
 A *statement* is a line of code that does something or performs an action.
 An *expression* is a line of code that when evaluated results in a True or False value, otherwise known as *boolean* values.
 Together statements and expressions can be combined to form a basic program.<br>

 In order to connect these statements and expressions, we use **operators**.
 There are a multitude of operator umbrellas in Python: unary, mathematical, comparison, bitwise, relational, membership, and identity.
 Each of these groups contain multiple individual operators that perform specific tasks.
-Each of the operators, have their own *precedence* and *associativity* that is invoked when used in conjunction with other operators.<br>
+Each of the operator groups, have their own *precedence* and *associativity* that is invoked when used in conjunction with other operators.<br>

 This section will cover the general basics of each operator group.<br><br>